pdzaffina/pdzaffina.github.io/_posts/2026-03-03-ChatGPT-Board.md

   - AI Agents
 ---

+Executives often face a "speed of advice" gap where decisions must be made faster than human counsel can arrive.
+This is how to close that gap by building a cohesive, multi-agent advisory system within a single ChatGPT Project.

 ## The Problem: Advice Arrives Too Slowly

 Executives rely on mentors, peers, and trusted advisors, but human counsel is episodic.
 Decisions often move faster than advice